-For more than 70 years, the NNSS has supported U.S. national security by providing unique capabilities for the U.S. Department of Energy/National Nuclear Security Administration, national laboratories, other U.S. government agencies, state, local, and private industry partners.
+For more than 70 years, the NNSS has supported U.S. national security by providing unique capabilities for the U.S. Department of Energy/National Nuclear Security Administration, National Laboratories, other U.S. government agencies, and state, local, and private industry partners.
 We offer a variety of contractual and partnering approaches for working together.
 Depending on the type of organization and need, there are multiple ways to work with the NNSS.

 Types of Partnering Mechanisms

 - Strategic Partnership Projects (SPP): Allows other U.S. government agencies, state, local, tribal, private industry, academia, and non-federal entities to access and utilize specialized or unique NNSS facilities or expertise on a full-cost-recovery basis in accordance with an agreed-upon statement of work.

 - Strategic Intelligence Partnership Projects (SIPP): Allows Intelligence Community partnerships that require special access and classification considerations to conduct the work.

 - Cooperative Research and Development Agreements (CRADA): An agreement between NNSS and one or more non-federal parties to mutually provide personnel, services, facilities, equipment, intellectual property, or other resources with or without reimbursement (but not funds to non-federal parties) for conducting specified research or development efforts consistent with the NNSS’ mission.